Ottoman Kurdistan: Ottoman era

 In 1514, during the Battle of Chaldiran, the Kurds collaborated with the Ottoman invaders against the Safavids.
 The Ottomans won the battle and annexed the Kurdish-majority regions of Eastern Anatolia and Northern Iraq into their empire, and those regions were considered Ottoman Kurdistan.

 Kurdistan was cherished as a barrier protecting the Ottoman Empire from the Safavids, with Murad IV saying "Allah created Kurdistan to protect my empire like a strong barrier and an iron castle against the mischief of evil Iran.
 Kurdish commanders are loyal and true friends of the Ottoman state, and they have given various services that are commendable to the throne from the supreme times of our great ancestors, and they have made incalculable efforts; therefore, the effort to protect the empire requires them to be treated with respect and care."

 From the 16th to the 19th centuries, various small autonomous Kurdish emirates formed within Ottoman Kurdistan.
 Kurdish emirates were tribal and almost always had rivalries with emirates led by other tribes.
 Most Kurdish emirates were established and dissolved in the areas of the Diyarbekir Eyalet.
 However, there were other Kurdish emirates outside Diyarbakır.
-Among the emirates were Ardalan, Bahdinan, Baban, Bitlis, Bohtan, Bradost, Dimli, Hakkari, Hasankeyf, Kilis, Mukriyan, Pazuki, and Soran.
+Among the emirates were Sheikhan, Mahmudi, Ezdikhan, Ardalan, Bahdinan, Baban, Bitlis, Bohtan, Bradost, Dumli, Hakkari, Hasankeyf, Kilis, Mukriyan, Pazuki, and Soran.
 The Ottomans tolerated the Kurdish emirates as they did not pose a separatist threat, and also as a reward for the loyalty of Kurds during the wars with the Safavids.
 In the 1820s, the Ottomans had put the Kurdish emirates, as well as other autonomous entities all across the empire, under direct control.

 In the Ottoman Empire, Kurdistan was always used to refer to the geographical area where the Kurds made up a majority, whether in or out of Ottoman territory.
 In a letter sent by Suleiman the Magnificent to Henry II of France, Suleiman included the name of various lands under Ottoman control, and he listed Kurdistan as one of them.

 The Kurdistan Eyalet, formed in 1846, was the first time the word Kurdistan was used administratively in the Ottoman Empire, and the third time in history, after the Seljuk and Iranian provinces respectively.

 In the 1882 edition of "Lugât-ı Tarihiyye ve Coğrafiyye", it stated that "Ottoman Kurdistan" was the lands "between Armenia, Jazira, Iraq-i Arab, and Ajamistan.
 It is three hundred and eighty kilometers in length, four hundred kilometers in length, it includes high mountains and fertile valleys."
 According to the same source, Safavid Kurdistan was referred to as "located west of Azerbaijan, northwest of Iraq-i Ajam, north of Khuzistan, and east of Ottoman Kurdistan.
 Its length is three hundred and seventy kilometers wide, two hundred and twenty-five kilometers wide and four hundred thousand people, and its center is Kermanshah."